 Rockport

-Rockport, Marblemount, and Concrete are three small mountain towns located just minutes away from the national park’s entrance.
+Rockport, Marblemount, and Concrete are three small mountain towns located just minutes away from the national park’s western entrance.
 With not much in the area besides a bar and gas station or two, these locations are perfect for couples looking for a true off-the-grid experience.
 The lodging in this area is much cheaper compared to that of Glacier.

 Bellingham

 If you’re going to be visiting the park occasionally, I recommend staying in Bellingham.
-This hippie town is notorious for its arts, culture, and places to eat.
+This hippie town is well known for its arts, culture, and places to eat.
 There are a variety of shopping centers and restaurants from quaint coffee shops to chain dining.
 If you don’t mind the scenic drive, you’ll love this town!
 Plus, they have chain hotels if you prefer that over an Airbnb.

-#3: Cell service is nonexistent.
 There are very few places in the park that have cell service.
 Plan ahead and download maps ahead of time.
 Be sure to also communicate clearly with your vendors so everyone knows the plan.

 A couple in wedding attire walking along some rocks at Artist Point in the North Cascades.